Narrowing Conversions

 int sum1 = x + y + z; // Causion !
 Narrowing conversion by assignment

-int sum1{x+y+z}; // Error ! uniform initialization don't allow narrowing conversion.
+int sum1{x+y+z}; // Compile will show error ! uniform initialization don't allow narrowing conversion.

 1. https://www.modernescpp.com/index.php/c-core-guidelines-rules-for-conversions-and-casts ↩︎